Madic-/Scripts/Linux/sendtomatrix/README.md

 Linux shell script to send a (multiline) message to a [matrix room](https://matrix.org) hosted on a [synapse server](https://github.com/matrix-org/synapse).

+Usable for e.g. cronjobs, nagios notifications or ci pipelines.

 ## Usage

 This script expects data to be piped in on STDIN.